McKnight Fellowships

 - How has your work developed since your last award?

-2-pages or less.
-Submit as a PDF.
+2-pages or less and be submitted as a PDF.

-Given the constraints caused by the pandemic, if the ensemble has fewer than 3 performances in 2020, 2021, or 2022, the application will still be considered.
-If you had performances scheduled during 2020, 2021, or 2022 that were canceled, please feel free to list those on your resume and indicate that they were canceled.
+Submit a current résumé pertaining to the solo artist’s or band’s/ensemble’s music career that highlights your professional accomplishments and achievements including performances, recordings, awards and grants.
+Band/ensemble résumés should include at least 12 significant performances (4 per year) from the 3 years prior to the application deadline.
+Given the constraints caused by the pandemic, if the ensemble has fewer than 3 performances in 2022 or 2023, the application will still be considered.
+If you had performances scheduled during 2022 or 2023 that were canceled, please feel free to list those on your resume and indicate that they were canceled.

 Résumés may not include: email addresses, website addresses, quotes or reviews, pictures, photographs, cover letters, or letters of recommendation.